 It’s tempting to set your salary low to maximize distributions, but this is a classic mistake that can attract an IRS audit.
 The agency actively looks for S Corp owners with suspiciously low salaries.
 If they find your compensation is unreasonable, they can reclassify your distributions as wages.
 This means you’ll owe back payroll taxes, plus steep penalties and interest.
 It’s a costly error that undermines your S Corp’s structure.
 Proper business accounting and management ensures your payroll is compliant from the start.

-Key S Corp Tax Planning Strategies to Discuss with Your CPA
+S Corp Tax Planning Strategies for Your CPA Meeting

 Once you’ve decided an S Corp is the right move, the real work of optimizing your finances begins.
 The right strategies can make a significant difference in your tax liability, but they aren’t one-size-fits-all.
 Think of this list as a starting point for a conversation with your CPA, not a rigid checklist.
 A tech founder like “Scaling Sara” will have different priorities than a “Creator Carla,” and your tax plan should reflect that.
 This is why a proactive approach to business tax planning is so important—it ensures you’re not just reacting at tax time but making smart financial decisions all year long.